AposLaz/task-manager/README.md

 # task-manager

 Simple application for organize Tasks.
 Every task is declared as completed or non-completed.
-This app help Users to see pending tasks.
+Help Users to see pending tasks.
 User and Tasks stored in a MongoDB.
 JWT Authentication.

 # To run the application